Selling Data to an Agent with Endogenous Information: Model

-By the revelation principle, it is without loss to consider the revelation mechanism, that is, the data broker commits to a mapping for information structures $\alloc:\types \to \Delta(\signals)$ and payment rule $\price: \types \to \reals$.\footnote{The agent observes the realized information structure $\signal \sim \alloc(\type)$.} By slightly overloading the notation, denote
+By the revelation principle, it is without loss to consider the revelation mechanism, that is, the data broker commits to a mapping from types to experiments $\alloc:\types \to \signals$ and the expected payment rule $\price: \types \to \reals$.
+By slightly overloading the notation, denote